leongaban/DevMountain/Angular1/readMe.md

 **What is an Angular directive?**

-An Angular directive is an Angular module whose purpose is to interact with the DOM, controllers manipulate $scopes and data, services connect controllers to other controllers and directives and retrieves data from servers.
+A directive is an Angular module whose purpose is to interact with the DOM, controllers manipulate $scopes and data, services provide specialized utility.
 Directives render, represent and attaches specific behavior the views of our apps.

 **What types of Angular directives exist?**
   - Elements